• Sun. Nov 23rd, 2025

 A REPUTATION FOR HOSTILITY

-ISAAC KOMNENOS had a long standing reputation for hostility.
-This along with his aggressive initial actions forced the King of England’s hand.
-His remaining Crusaders, after landing unopposed on the coast of Limassol, set about establishing a base against the explicit wishes of Komnenos.
-The latter retaliated by launching several attacks on the base, but these were easily repelled by the far superior Anglo-Norman forces.
-The Crusaders went on to besiege the Limassol Castle and after capturing the whole region, RICHARD THE LIONHEART ordered his forces to take control of the entire island.
-The Anglo-Normans then waged a brutal war on all who stood against them.
-This included the City of Amathus, which was plundered and then raised to the ground.
+ISAAC KOMNENOS had a long-standing reputation for hostility.
+This, along with his aggressive initial actions, forced the King of England’s hand.
+His remaining Crusaders, after landing unopposed near Limassol, set about establishing a military base.
+This was against the explicit wishes of Komnenos, who soon retaliated with several attacks that were easily repelled by the far superior Crusader forces.
+The latter went on to besiege the Limassol Castle after capturing the whole region.
+This came after they reduced the once great City of Amathus to rubble after it was plundered.
+The Crusaders were then ordered to take control of the entire island, and a brutal war ensued against all who stood against them.

 When The Anglo-Normans Ruled Cyprus 1192 To 1193